Kolja-05/Kommando/README.md

 zurueck x;

 ```
 My goal with the *Kommando* language is to achive Turing completeness.
 A programming language - or rather the formal system defined by that language - is Turing complete, if it can express any computable function.
 To achive this, a language only needs three things: conditional execution, jumps and mutable variables.
 I want to implement these features step by step.
-I already implemented variably declaration and initializiation and assignment of another value and a jump (Springe) command to jump between lables.
+I already implemented variabledefination and -mutation and a jump-statement (Springe) to jump between lables.
 To make it Turingcomplete I only need Conditional execution i.e. if-statements (Wenn ...
 Dann).

 ```Kommando
 Kommando: